-Sarah Davis, BA, LMT Sarah earned her BA with honors from Bard College and received her massage therapy education at Lane Community College.
-Her professional bodywork studies include geriatric massage, Thai massage, and Spa therapies such as aromatherapy and stone massage.
+Sarah Davis, BA, LMT Sarah earned her Bachelor of Arts from Bard College and received her massage therapy education from Lane Community College.
+Her professional bodywork studies include geriatric massage, Thai massage and spa therapies such as aromatherapy and stone massage.
 Sarah has worked in a variety of massage settings, including her own practice focusing on injury recovery, chronic illness management, on-site and outcall massage, spa therapies and geriatric massage.
 She is inspired by the dynamic power of massage to facilitate healing of the body, mind, heart and spirit.
 A perpetual student of the human body and of human relationships, Sarah hopes to inspire in her students the same passion for learning, discovery and service.